aliasrobotics/ros1_fuzzer/docs/source/install.rst

 Installation
 ============

-Install the ROS fuzzer by directly downloading from PyPi by calling
+Install the ROS fuzzer by directly downloading from PyPi:

 ::

     pip install ros_fuzzer

-Otherwise, the fuzzer can be directly installing by cloning the repository and calling
+Otherwise, the fuzzer can be directly installed by cloning the repository and calling:

 ::